sanmue/arch-linux-installation-guide/README.md

 - <https://wiki.archlinux.org/title/GRUB#GRUB_rescue_and_encrypted_/boot>

 > :memo: **Note:** Seperate `/efi` directory from the `/boot` directory
-> Boot related files are saved in folder `/boot`, which is a subfolder of root and therefore backed up in a snapshot
+> Boot related files are saved in folder `/boot`, which is a subfolder of root and therefore are backed up in snapshots.
-> If we roll back then the versions of the files in `/boot` will be consistent with the remaining filsystem
+> If we roll back then the versions of the files in `/boot` will be consistent with the remaining filsystem.
-> Which would not necessarily be the case if boot is on the `/efi` partition
+> Which would not necessarily be the case if `/boot` is on the `/efi` partition or a seperate `/boot` partition, which are not snapshotted.

 #### Config default grub